CaskAle/arch-setup/README.md

 ### Partitioning

-- Ensure that the partition table uses GPT format
+- Ensure that the partition table uses GPT format.
-- Ensure that there is an **efi** partition formatted as FAT32 and flagged as type **efi**.
-Allocate the remaining disk space as a partition of type **Linux Filesystem**
+- Ensure that there is a 1Gb **efi** partition formatted as FAT32 and flagged as type **efi**.
+- Allocate the remaining disk space as a partition of type **Linux Filesystem**

 | Number | Type | Size |
 | --- | --- | --- |